 The Response is used to report a Service Response.
 The mapping of the response code into a SCSI service response code value, if needed, is outside the scope of this document.
-However, in symbolic terms response value 0x00 maps to the SCSI service response of TASK COMPLETE.
+However, in symbolic terms response value 0x00 maps to the SCSI service response (see [SAM2] and [SPC3]) of TASK COMPLETE or LINKED COMMAND COMPLETE.
 All other Response values map to the SCSI service response of SERVICE DELIVERY OR TARGET FAILURE.

-If a SCSI Response PDU does not arrive before the session is terminated, the SCSI service response is SERVICE DELIVERY OR TARGET FAILURE.
+If a SCSI Response PDU does not arrive before the session is terminated, the SCSI service response is SERVICE DELIVERY OR TARGET FAIL-URE.

-As non-zero response field indicates a failure to execute the command in which case the Status and Sense fields are undefined.
+A non-zero response field indicates a failure to execute the command in which case the Status and Sense fields are undefined.